 In addition, it’s important to have a medical record of any injuries you or anyone else in your vehicle sustains during an accident.
 The sooner you start that medical record, the better.
 Otherwise, it may be hard to prove that the injuries were actually caused by the accident.

 Won’t the insurance company offer me all I need in Louisiana?

 The insurance company will try to get away with giving you as little as it possibly can.
 They will ask leading questions and try to intimidate you into accepting less than your case is worth.
 It’s important to speak to a professional before talking to the insurance company because you need to be careful not to say the wrong thing.
 The insurance company will take any excuse to devalue your claim.

 When should I contact an attorney in Louisiana?

 As soon as possible.
 It’s important that you find out if you have a case as soon as the accident takes place.
 Talk to a trusted car accident attorney before you talk to the insurance company, so you’ll know what to say and whether or not you have a legal case.

-It’s important to get in touch with a lawyer you can trust.
+It’s important to get in touch with a car accident lawyer you can trust.
 A good lawyer will help you understand your options and make informed decisions about where you want to go.

 Call Our Louisiana Personal Injury Attorneys For Your Free Consultation Today At 318-487-9537

 Chris J. Roy, Jr. APLC has been serving the people of Louisiana from its Alexandria office since 1989.
 Our personal injury attorneys handle a variety of cases and look forward to addressing your legal needs.
 For almost three decades, Chris Roy and his firm have been defending and filing claims for individuals hurt in accidents, and we have the knowledge, experience, and resources to help you.
 If you have questions or would like to set up a consultation, contact us online or call us at (318) 487-9537.